DOI-USGS/hyswap/docs/source/meta/calculations.rst

 Each geospatial streamgage drainage basin boundary is overlain on a geospatial dataset of hydrologic units (the polygons outlined in thick gray-brown lines in Figure 1 example) to determine the area of intersection within the two datasets.
 For each overlapping area of hydrologic units and streamgage drainage basin boundaries, the fraction of the basin in the hydrologic unit and the fraction of the hydrologic unit in the basin are calculated.
 These fractions are then multiplied by each other to compute a weighting factor for each basin in the runoff calculation.

 You can find an example intersection dataset between CONUS hydrologic units and streamgage basins in the `hyswap-example-notebooks repository <https://code.usgs.gov/water/computational-tools/surface-water-work/hyswap-example-notebooks>`_.
-This intersection dataset was created using the `surface water geospatial data assembly repository <https://code.usgs.gov/water/computational-tools/surface-water-work/surface-water-geospatial-data-assembly>`_.
+This intersection dataset was created using the `hyswap water geospatial data assembly repository <https://code.usgs.gov/water/computational-tools/surface-water-work/hyswap-geospatial-data-assembly>`_.

 Workflow for Estimating Area-Based Runoff
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^